blaineprickett/blaineprickett/README.md

 - 👋 Hi, I’m @blaineprickett
 - 👀 I’m interested in data science and software development.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning my way around Git and python.
 - 💞️ I’m looking to collaborate on anything really.
 - 📫 How to reach me: http://BlainePrickett.com